Are Greeting Card Messages Getting Longer? A Very Serious Investigation

 Advertisement

 Whether the pandemic, specifically, is having a similar effect on card message length is unclear.
 American Greetings didn’t respond to Refinery29’s request for comment on the topic, and a Hallmark spokesperson only said: "For many people, during the pandemic, greeting cards were the next best thing to being present in person...
 Cards that referenced hugs became very popular.
-We also saw an uptick during of 'just because' and 'keep in touch' cards.
+We also saw an uptick during [the pandemic] of 'just because' and 'keep in touch' cards.
 People also used cards to thank teachers, caregivers, and other people who make their lives better and they’re keeping up the habit."

 It's true that the pandemic has seemed to create a stronger desire for connection and authenticity, which trickles down to the card industry.
 “We’re not holding back as much now,” says Lauren Taylor, who owns the greeting card company Instead of Ashes in Atlanta, GA, of the pandemic.
 “Being separated made us miss people, and we’ve realized how important it is to say how you feel.
 We know now more than ever that life is short.”